HayesDJ/fhx_processing/Readme.md

 # Installation
 Execution requires Python 3.x installation.
 Copy fhx_processing.py to a local directory.
-Create a folder named 'output' in the same directory as fhx_processing.py.

 # Usage
 Place a copy of a DeltaV FHX file in the same directory as fhx_processing.py and rename it 'DeltaV_In.fhx'.